 What do music therapy services look like?

 This is a fancy word just to describe initial therapist-client contact.
 When you first contact Mainstay about services, our Intake Coordinator/Scheduler, Shelley, will get a general idea of your needs and availability.
 Based on this information you will be directed to a therapist’s caseload or our waiting list.
-Once placed, we set up an interview meeting with you and your therapist to determine if it would be a good fit for all involved.
-This meeting can be held at your home, at Mainstay’s clinic, or a place in the community.
-During this meeting, you can chat with the therapist about music therapy, the client, and of course, answer any questions you may have!
+If we are able to be placed on a Therapist’s caseload, Shelley will review our company’s policies and signature pages with you in our Intake Meeting.
+This meeting can be held at Mainstay’s clinic, or via video call.
+During this meeting, you can chat with Shelley about music therapy, your client, and of course, she can answer any questions you may have!
 Once we have all the paperwork needed, your Therapist will reach out to you to set up a start date and get to know your needs.

 Assessment and Treatment Planning

-During the first few weeks of services, your therapist will conduct a Comprehensive Skill and Informative Assessment (CSIA-MT) to determine the strengths and needs through musical responses in the areas of: motor skills, behavioral, sensory, cognition, independence, academics, social skills, communication, and emotional skills.
+During the first few weeks of services, your Therapist will conduct a Comprehensive Skill Informative Assessment (CSIA-MT) to determine the strengths and needs through musical responses in the areas of: motor skills, behavioral, sensory, cognition, independence, academics, social skills, communication, and emotional skills.
 Based on this assessment, a treatment plan is designed to outline individualized, functional, therapeutic, and measurable non-musical goals used to guide effective treatment intervention.

 Here we get to the core of our work as music therapists.
-Therapeutic music interventions are implemented to address the identified goal areas from the assessment and treatment plan phase.
-In these interventions, individuals actively participate in singing, playing musical instruments, rhythmic interventions, dancing and movement, lyric analysis (discussion of lyrics), songwriting, learning through music, improvisation, adapted music lessons, and other therapeutic experiences.
+Therapeutic music interactions are implemented to address the identified goal areas from the assessment and treatment plan phase.
+In these interactions, individuals actively participate in singing, playing musical instruments, rhythmic playing, dancing and movement, lyric analysis, songwriting, learning through music, improvisation, and other therapeutic experiences.
 Music is used as a platform for engagement, motivation and development.
 These interactions are used in conjunction with musical and non musical cues in order to increase the frequency of the identified skill and/or behavior occurring.
-By following the objectives created in the treatment plan, we should see an increase in independence in these ‘need’ areas, and through the fading of cues, should see increased generalization of the skills learned and practiced in music therapy.
+By following the objectives created in the treatment plan, we should see an increase in independence in these ‘need’ areas, and through the fading of cues, should see increased generalization of the skills learned and connections enhanced in music therapy.